tensorflow/model-analysis/g3doc/get_started.md

 from google.protobuf import text_format

 eval_config = text_format.Parse("""
+  ## Model information
   model_specs {
     # This assumes a serving model with a "serving_default" signature.
     label_key: "label"
     example_weight_key: "weight"
   }
+  ## Post export metric information
-  metrics_spec {
+  metrics_specs {
-    # This adds AUC as a post training metric (i.e. this is only needed if the
+    # This adds AUC and as a post training metric.
+If the model has built in
-    # model did not already have AUC defined at training time).
-In this case the
-    # the assumption is that the model is a binary classification model.
-    metrics { class_name: "AUC" }
-    # ... other post training metrics ...
+    # training metrics which also contains AUC, this metric will replace it.
-    thresholds {
+    metrics {
-      # This is a threshold setting for a metric that was added at training
-      # time.
-For post training metrics the threshold may be specified as part
-      # of the MetricConfig.
-      key: "binary_accuracy"
+      class_name: "AUC"
-      value: {
+      threshold {
         value_threshold {
           lower_bound { value: 0.9 }
         }